Gal Gadot: Cultural reception

 In her honor, the Azrieli Center in Tel Aviv was illuminated on 1 June 2017, ahead of the Israeli premiere of Wonder Woman.
 The towers displayed the message: "We are proud of you, Gal Gadot, our Wonder Woman."

-In Tel Aviv, a Wonder Woman poster featuring Gal Gadot with the Hebrew phrase "We love you!" in the upper left corner.

 As reported by CBC News, Gadot's portrayal of Wonder Woman has made her "the world's most famous Israeli and the country's most high-profile ambassador".
-Gadot has been compared to Bar Refaeli, who faced backlash for not serving in the military.
-Gadot is admired for her military service, which has endeared her to Israelis.
-Her image as a "good Israeli" and her inspiring presence in Wonder Woman have made her a source of "national Israeli pride", with fans cheering and even crying at her appearances.
+She has been compared to Israeli model Bar Refaeli, who faced backlash for not serving in the military, while her own service has endeared her to Israelis.
+Gadot image as a "good Israeli" and her presence in Wonder Woman have made her a source of "national Israeli pride".
+In a 2017 Mako article, Neta Hotar noted that Gadot had become one of Israel’s most successful exports, surpassing Jonah Lotan's recognition from CSI (2000–2015).
+Hotar described her as "Gal from the block" and credited her success to her accessibility, her experience as a media trainee, and her association with a major brand like Wonder Woman, a character strongly associated with American symbols and patriotism, which Hotar also sees as reflecting Israeli pride, showing "how nationalism can reflect female empowerment."

-Isabel Feinstein of The Jerusalem Post praised Gadot as a powerful example of "soft power" for Israel, highlighting how her rise to global fame offers the "Jewish state" a unique opportunity for positive international exposure.
-Feinstein highlighted that Gadot's Google search results (20.7 million) surpass those of Israeli prime minister, Benjamin Netanyahu (16.1 million), emphasizing her global influence.
+In 2017, Isabel Feinstein of The Jerusalem Post praised Gadot as a powerful example of "soft power" for Israel, highlighting how her rise to global fame offers the "Jewish state" a unique opportunity for positive international exposure.
+Feinstein highlighted that Gadot's Google search results (20.7 million) surpass those of Prime Minister Benjamin Netanyahu (16.1 million) emphasizing her global influence.
 She also noted that Gadot's appearances on Western talk shows like The Tonight Show Starring Jimmy Fallon and The Ellen DeGeneres Show have helped humanize the stereotype of the "brutal Israeli soldier", making her relatable to a worldwide audience.
 Feinstein went on to describe Gadot as "a living contradiction", claiming that "the association of an Israeli actress with a progressive agenda helps those who unfairly condemn all citizens of a nation for the actions of their government see that Israelis are complex and open-minded humans with a wide range of opinions".
 In a 2019 article by The Australian Jewish News, it is highlighted that Gadot is often seen as a more effective ambassador for Israel than its diplomats, given her global fame.
 Ari Ingel of the Creative Community for Peace believes her interactions with prominent Hollywood figures can positively influence Israel's image.
 However, Shayna Weiss of Brandeis University views this as a "soft power" issue—using culture to sway opinions—and questions whether such influence has measurable or lasting effects, saying, "I don't think Gal Gadot harms Israel, but do I think Gal Gadot helps Israel much?
 Not so sure."